-Attributes Name The name used to identify the intent.
-Description An informal description of the underlying goal of the intent.
-UseContext A description of when to use a transformation with this intent - i.e., what problems can it be used to solve?
-Example Examples of transformations that have this intent. canBeExogenous True iff it is possible for an exogeneous transformation to have this intent. canBeEndogenous True iff it is possible for an endogenous transformation to have this intent.
-Preconditions The conditions that must hold before this intent applies.
-Associations mandatoryProperty A property that a transformation must have in order to have this intent. optionalProperty A transformation property that is relevant for this intent. relatedIntent Another intent that is often associated with this intent.
+Attributes name The name used to identify the intent. description An informal description of the underlying goal of the intent. useContext A description of when to use a transformation with this intent - i.e., what problems can it be used to solve? example Examples of transformations that have this intent. exogenous?
+True iff it is possible for an exogeneous transformation to have this intent. endogenous?
+True iff it is possible for an endogenous transformation to have this intent. preconditions The conditions that must hold before this intent applies.
+Associations mandatory A property that a transformation must have in order to have this intent. optional A transformation property that is relevant for this intent. relatedIntent Another intent that is often associated with this intent.